Nelson Mandela Bay Metropolitan Municipality

-The name "Nelson Mandela Bay Municipality" was chosen to honour former President Nelson Mandela.
+The name "Nelson Mandela Bay Metropolitan Municipality" was chosen to honour former President Nelson Mandela.

 History

+Bricks used in the Nelson Mandela Bay Metropolitan Municipality around 1903–04 may have been made from parts of the holotype of the sauropod dinosaur Algoasaurus bauri.

 Established on 5 December 2000, the Nelson Mandela Bay Metropolitan Municipality was formed as an administrative area covering Port Elizabeth (Gqeberha), the neighbouring towns of Kariega (Uitenhage) and Despatch and the surrounding agricultural areas.
 Thus included the following cities/towns/villages:

 Demographics and statistics

 As of the census of 2011, there are 1,152,115 people and 324,292 households in the Nelson Mandela Bay Metropolitan Municipality.

 In the 2007 census, 60.4% of respondents described themselves as Black African, 22.6% Coloured, 16.1% White and 0.9% Indian/Asian.